-I wanted to discuss about this with you from much earlier, but since the money talk never occurs until the end of the article, I just couldn’t.
+I wanted to discuss this with you from much earlier, but since the money talk never occurs until the end of the article, I just couldn’t.
 So here we go.
 Maybe you noticed the subtle “trial” touch on one of the plans there on the homepage.

 Well, as you expected, it’s not exactly a trial, since you have to pay for it and trials usually involve getting to TRY the product before putting your money on the table.
 Not exactly a cool move, AnonymousVPN.

 AnonymousVPN comes with only three subscription plans that you can buy, and they’re available as follows:

 As you can see, purchasing a yearly plan saves you a bunch of money.
 However, we can’t help but say that their services are quite pricey for what they have in store.
 More so, the trial isn’t a trial; it’s a 3-day plan.
 There.
 Also, you can’t pay with anything other than your Credit Card.